How To Find An Anger Management Therapist For Improved Mental Health

 Using the National Register of Health Service Psychologists may also be helpful.
 Their Find a Psychologist service allows you to search through a database of licensed psychologists by entering your zip code or city and state.
 You could also look for psychologists in your local area in other ways.
 For example, you could use online search engines to find mental health professionals near you who specialize in anger management and then read reviews and schedule consultations.
 You may also ask friends and family if they have any recommendations.

 For those who prefer online therapy, services like BetterHelp can offer a more streamlined process for finding a provider.
-You can simply fill out a brief questionnaire to get matched with a licensed therapist in as little as 48 hours.
-You can then meet with them remotely from anywhere you have an internet connection, using phone calls, video calls, and/or in-app messaging.
+You can simply fill out a brief questionnaire to get matched with a licensed therapist in as little as 48 hours, making it simple to seek professional support.
+You can then meet with them remotely from anywhere you have an internet connection, using phone calls, video calls, and/or online chat.
+They can offer assistance in understanding your anger and help you practice skills for emotional regulation.

-In addition to added convenience, online therapy may offer similar efficacy levels to in-person therapy in many cases.
+In addition to added convenience, online therapy may offer similar efficacy levels to in-person therapy.
 In a 2022 study on the topic, for example, researchers found no significant differences in efficacy between these types of treatment when measured by a variety of outcomes.
 These outcomes included working alliance, client satisfaction, function, symptom severity, and overall improvement.

 Takeaway

-Anger management is a form of therapy that may help individuals recognize the situations that can trigger their anger and find ways to react in a more positive manner.
-In addition to treating anger itself, anger management may also be beneficial for those experiencing anger-related mental health conditions such as intermittent explosive disorder, oppositional defiant disorder, depression, or bipolar disorder.
+Anger management is a form of therapy that may help individuals recognize the situations that can lead to anger and find ways to react in a more positive manner.
+In addition to treating anger itself, anger management may also be beneficial for those experiencing anger-related mental health conditions, such as intermittent explosive disorder, oppositional defiant disorder, depression, or bipolar disorder.
 To find an anger management therapist, you can ask your doctor for a referral, get a list of covered providers from your insurance company, or get matched with a provider using an online therapy service.

 Learn to separate anger from behavior